 - Performed visual inspection of trains prior to departure.

 - Happily provided assistance to passengers with special needs, and worked to accommodate them as best as possible.

-Locomotive engineers must also be certified by the Federal Railroad Administration and have a special driver’s license for locomotive engineers.
-If you have certification, list it here, although your new employer may require new to be certified under their rules.
-If you have earned a bachelor’s degree, list that here, too.
+Locomotive engineers must also be certified by the Federal Railroad Administration, and have a special driver’s license for locomotive engineers.
+If you have any certifications, list them here (although new employers might require new hires to be certified under their rules).

 Spell out all acronyms and use the abbreviation in parentheses to make sure the ATS recognizes one or the other.
 Remember that different states, countries or even cities may have multiple acronyms or terms for the same things.
 Make sure to cover those bases for maximum effect when appropriate.

 Check out the skills section from our train operator resume example below.